Particular/NServiceBus.ActiveMQ/README.md

 Our recommendation at this time is to use either the MSMQ or SQL transports for your .NET systems and use straight HTTP integration to communicate with other platforms – potentially using the NServiceBus Gateway for that.

-Please [contact us](http://particular.net/support) for any questions or comments.
+Please [contact us](http://particular.net/support) if you have any questions or comments.